-Students demonstrate their competencies in each course through a combination of analytical papers, tests, case analysis, and capstone projects.
+Students demonstrate their competencies in each course through a combination of analytical papers, tests, case analysis. and capstone projects.
 Each capstone project is a comprehensive application the course's principles.
+Students will be encouraged to participate in networking events and internships during their education in order to develop the professional relationships needed to be successful in high level management positions.